huggingface/lerobot/examples/7_get_started_with_real_robot.md

 )
 ```

 The `robot_type="koch"` is used to set the associated settings and calibration process.
 For instance, we activate the torque of the gripper of the leader Koch v1.1 arm and position it at a 40 degree angle to use it as a trigger.

-For the [Aloha bimanual robot](https://aloha-2.github.io), we would set different settings with `robot_type="aloha"`.
+For the [Aloha bimanual robot](https://aloha-2.github.io), we would use `robot_type="aloha"` to set different settings such as setting secondary ID for shadow joints (shoulder, elbow).
+Specific to Aloha, LeRobot comes with default calibration files stored in in `.cache/calibration/aloha_default`.
+Assuming the motors have been properly assembled, no manual calibration step is expected.
+If you need to run manual calibration, simply update `calibration_dir` to `.cache/calibration/aloha`.

 **Calibrate and Connect the ManipulatorRobot**

-Next, you'll need to calibrate your robot to ensure that the leader and follower arms have the same position values when they are in the same physical position.
+Next, you'll need to calibrate your Koch robot to ensure that the leader and follower arms have the same position values when they are in the same physical position.
 This calibration is essential because it allows a neural network trained on one Koch robot to work on another.

 When you connect your robot for the first time, the [`ManipulatorRobot`](../lerobot/common/robot_devices/robots/manipulator.py) will detect if the calibration file is missing and trigger the calibration procedure.
 During this process, you will be guided to move each arm to three different positions.